Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Membership proofs
 =================

-:ref:`Membership proofs<glossary-membership-proof>` allow you to present a list of values to the user's wallet to determine whether the user has one of the required attributes in the list.
+:term:`Membership proofs<membership proof>` allow you to present a list of values to the user's wallet to determine whether the user has one of the required attributes in the list.
 For example, you might want to know if a user is a resident of the EU.
 You can present this as a membership proof to be verified by the wallet.

 Relevant attributes for membership proofs are: